browserstack/python-appium-app-browserstack/README.md

 - Set the device and OS version

+- Ensure that `browserstack.local` capability is set to `true`.
+Within the test script, there is code snippet that automatically establishes Local Testing connection to BrowserStack servers using Python binding for BrowserStack Local.

 - If you have uploaded your own app update the test case

 - Run `python BrowserStackLocalAndroid.py` or `python BrowserStackLocaliOS.py`